questdb/questdb.io/blog/2020-08-19-questdb-performance.md

 ## It's time for pudding

 Because as we all know, the proof is in the pudding.
 And since we're talking about performance, I ran some tests.
-You can always go look at the [source code](https://github.com/questdb/questdb/tree/master/benchmarks/src/main/java/org/questdb) for these tests yourself.
+You can always go and look at the [source code](https://github.com/questdb/questdb/tree/master/benchmarks/src/main/java/org/questdb) for these tests yourself.
 These first results are for the primitives and represent 10,000 reads/writes:

 ### 32-bit Read